ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 1. Initiation of asynchronous connection attempts ({{connections}})

-1. Successful establishment of one connection, and cancellation of other attempts ({{connections}})
+1. Successful establishment of one connection and cancellation of other attempts ({{connections}})

 Note that this document assumes that the preference policy for the